-- Significant increases in the amount of developed land and impervious cover, trends which are projected to continue - Renewed attention on watershed restoration programs to continue the measurable improvement in dissolved oxygen and phosphorus levels to meet fishable water quality standards. - Redouble efforts to continue the reduction in sediment loads and bacteria levels to meet swimmable water quality and safe drinking water standards.
+- Significant increases in the amount of developed land and impervious cover, trends which are projected to continue. - Renewed attention on watershed restoration programs to continue the measurable improvement in dissolved oxygen and phosphorus levels to meet fishable water quality standards. - Concerns about reductions in sediment loads and bacterial levels in streams to meet swimmable water quality and safe drinking water standards.

-- Nitrogen levels in waterways that have increased or remained constant across much of the watershed - A concerning increase in chloride levels in many streams - An impairment rate of streams in the watershed of more than 50%, despite many decades of effort and millions of dollars of investment by watershed stakeholders
+- Nitrogen levels in waterways that have increased or remained constant across much of the watershed. - A concerning increase in chloride levels in many streams. - An impairment rate of streams in the watershed of more than 50%, despite many decades of effort and millions of dollars of investment by watershed stakeholders.

-While there are many challenges within the watershed, there are also opportunities presented by a collaborative planning, protection and restoration approach.
+While there are many challenges within the watershed, there are also opportunities presented by a collaborative planning, protection and restoration approach to watershed management.
 A number of strategies employed in the highly varied context of the Brandywine-Christina watershed have shown promise.
-These opportunities stem from the strong base of collaborating partners, the increasingly forward-looking regulatory atmosphere in both Pennsylvania and Delaware, and the increasing awareness of watershed health and protection as a priority on the part of planners, managers, the private sector and members of the public.
+These opportunities stem from the strong base of collaborating partners, the increasingly forward-looking regulatory atmosphere in both Pennsylvania and Delaware, and the increasing awareness of watershed health and protection as a priority on the part of planners, managers, the private sector, and members of the public.